munificent/game-programming-patterns/book/event-queue.markdown

 We check that in, create a few sound files, and start sprinkling `playSound()` calls through our codebase like some magical audio fairy.
-For example, in our UI code, when the selected menu item changes, we play a little bloop:
+For example, in our UI code, we play a little bloop when the selected menu item changes:

 ^code menu-bloop